-Moringa oleifera, known popularly as drumstick tree, is a tropical plant grown for its nutritious leafy-greens, flower buds, and mineral-rich green fruit pods.
-It is a well-recognized member in the Moringaceae family of trees, and thought to be originated in the sub-Himalayan forests of the Indian subcontinent.
+Moringa oleifera, known popularly as drumstick tree, is a tropical plant grown for its nutritious leafy greens, flower buds, and mineral-rich green fruit pods.
+It is a well-recognized member of the Moringaceae family of trees and thought to be originated in the sub-Himalayan forests of the Indian subcontinent.
 It possesses horseradish-like root and, hence, known to the western world as horseradish tree.
-Their young, tender seed pods are popular as murnga in Tamil, and malunggay in Philippines.
+Their young, tender seed pods are popular as murnga in Tamil, and malunggay in the Philippines.

 Scientific name: Moringa oleifera.

-Moringa plant possesses unique nutritional qualities that hold promise to millions of impoverished communities around the world who in need of nutritional supplements like protein, minerals, and vitamins.
+Food scientists believe that moringa plant possesses unique nutritional qualities that hold promise to millions of impoverished communities around the world who in need of dietary supplements like protein, minerals, and vitamins.

-Moringa greens (leaves) are an excellent source of protein which is a unique feature for any herbs and leafy-greens in the entire plant kingdom.
-100 g of fresh raw leaves carry 9.8 g of protein or about 17.5% of daily-required levels.
-Dry, powdered leaves indeed are a much-concentrated source of several quality amino acids.
+Moringa greens (leaves) are an excellent source of protein which is a unique feature for any herbs and leafy greens in the entire plant kingdom.
+100 g of fresh raw leaves carry 9.8 g of protein or about 17.5% of daily required levels.
+Dry, powdered leaves indeed are an excellent sources source of several quality amino acids.

-Fresh pods and seeds are a good source of oleic acid, a health-benefiting monounsaturated fat.
+Fresh pods and seeds are an excellent source of oleic acid, a health-benefiting monounsaturated fat.
 Moringa, as a high-quality oilseed crop, can be grown alternatively to improve nutrition levels of populations in many drought-prone regions of Africa and Asia.

-Fresh leaves and growing tips of moringa are the richest source of vitamin A. 100 g of fresh leaves carry 7564 IU or 252% of daily-required levels of vitamin A!
-Vitamin A is one of the fat-soluble anti-oxidant offering several benefits, including mucus membrane repair, maintenance of skin integrity, vision, and immunity.
+Fresh leaves and growing tips of moringa are the richest sources of vitamin A. 100 g of fresh leaves carry 7564 IU or 252% of daily required levels of vitamin-A!
+Vitamin-A is one of the fat-soluble anti-oxidant offering several benefits, including mucosal repair, maintenance of skin integrity, vision, and immunity.

 Furthermore, its greens (leaves) are one of the finest sources of minerals like calcium, iron, copper, manganese, zinc, selenium, and magnesium.
 Iron alleviates anemia.
-Calcium is required for bone mineralisation.
-Zinc plays a vital role in hair-growth, spermatogenesis, and skin health.
+Calcium is essential for bone mineralization.
+Zinc plays a vital role in hair growth, spermatogenesis, and skin health.

 |Moringa pods in a market.|

 Fresh moringa pods and greens can be readily available in the markets all around the season in the tropical and sub-tropical countries of South-East Asia, Philippines, Middle-Eastern, Africa, Caribbean, and in some Central American region.
-In the USA, the tree grows easily in the Southern states; however, only few owners grow them in their backyard.
-Its consumption in the USA is mainly driven by several thousand expatriated communities of Asian and African background who prefer M.oleifera in their diet.
+In the USA, the tree grows easily in the Southern States; however, only a few owners grow them in their backyard.
+Its consumption in the USA is mainly driven by several thousand expatriated communities of Asian and African background who prefer M. oleifera in their diet.

-Fresh leaves, pods, seed-kernels can be found in the farmers markets.
-Dry moringa leaf powder in bins, packs can be found in some specialized stores.
+Fresh leaves, pods, seed kernels can be found at the farmers' markets.
+Dry moringa leaf powder in bins, packs can be available in some specialized stores.
 At their nativity, moringa leaves are one of the inexpensive greens available in the markets.
 However, fresh pods and seeds command good price even in the native Asian and African markets.

 While buying fresh pods; look for just tender, uniform, evenly full, green color pods.
 Avoid dry, shriveled, bent, twisted, or broken pods.
-Do not by over-mature big size pods as they feature tougher skin, bitter pulp and hard seeds and thus unappetizing.
+Do not by overmature large size pods as they feature tougher skin, bitter pulp, and hard seeds and thus unappetizing.

-At home, moringa leaf should be stored as any other greens.
-Pods can keep well for 1-2 days at room temperature, however, should be kept inside the refrigerator for extended shelf life.
+At home, moringa leaf should be maintained like any other greens.
+Pods can keep well for 1-2 days at room temperature, however, should be stored in the refrigerator for extended shelf life.

-Dried moringa leaf powder and capsules are also sold in the stores for their advocated health-benefits across Europe and North Americas.
+Dried moringa leaf powder and capsules also sold in the stores for their advocated health benefits across Europe and North Americas.

-Fresh greens and tender seedpods are used extensively in the cooking in Asia, Africa and Caribbean cuisine.
-Only tender growing tips and young leaves are generally used as greens in the cooking.
+Fresh greens and tender seed pods used extensively in the cooking in Asia, Africa, and Caribbean cuisine.
+Only tender growing tips and young leaves employed as greens in the cooking.
 However, mature leaves, dried, powdered and can be stored for extended periods to be used in the recipes (akin to dried fenugreek leaves-kasoori methi, in India and Pakistan).

 Clean and wash the greens in cold water as you do in case of other greens.
-To prepare fresh pods, clean them in cold water and mop dry using an absorbent paper towel.
+To prepare fresh pods; clean them in cold water, mop dry using an absorbent paper towel.
 Trim the ends.
-Cut the pod at one to two inches intervals and use in soups, curries, etc. Clean the leaves as you do for other greens like fenugreek, purslane, spinach, etc. Sift the leaves from the twig and discard the stem.
-Chop the leaves if you wish, otherwise, its whole leaves can be used in the recipes.
+Cut the pod at one to two inches intervals and to do in soups, curries, etc. Clean the leaves as you do with other greens like fenugreek, purslane, spinach.
+Sift the leaves from the twig and discard the stem.
+Chop the leaves if you wish to do so, or else, entire leaves can be added to the recipes.